Southwest allows alcohol to be carried in checked luggage under the following conditions.

 Southwest Airlines will not accept pet remains in the cabin of the aircraft.

-Note: These restrictions do not apply to assistance animals or emotional support animals accompanying a person with a disability.
+Note: These restrictions do not apply to trained service animals accompanying a person with a disability.
 More Information

 Traveling with Pets: Security

 When passing through security, Customers will be asked to hold the pet and walk through the screening device while the carrier is x-rayed.